Khadeja-hasan/My-finance/README.md

 My app has two simple goals: one, to allow for children and teens to be able to track their savings, and two, to promote financial literacy amongst them.

-My MVP consists of 4 pages (2 will be for later sprints as nice to haves, and 2 will be part of the core deliverables) - a sign up page, a login page, and once logged in, the first page it will direct the user to will present a little nugget of financial information to promote understanding of basic financial concepts, and then the user can proceed to updating their savings balance, as well as checking their savings.
+My MVP consists of 2 pages (2 additional will be for later sprints as nice to haves, and 2 will be part of the core deliverables) - a sign up page, a login page, and once logged in, the first page it will direct the user to will present a little nugget of financial information to promote understanding of basic financial concepts, and then the user can proceed to updating their savings balance, as well as checking their savings.

 ### Problem